dorgonman/HorizonFrameworkDemo/README.md

 * AHorizonScene is inherited from AHorizonSceneBase with VR support that will check if game is running in VR mode, if game is running in VR mode, then plugin will use WidgetComponent to display Widget instead of calling AddToViewport.

 * AHorizonTutorialSystem is a simple tutorial framework intend to create step by step task.

+* UHorizonStaticMeshComponent: StaticMeshComponent that will generate dynamic material automatically.

 -----------------------
 Contact and Support